rohitshukla01/XAI_Manuscript_Analyses/README.md

   - Run the R code from the GitHub Repository (https://github.com/abreefpilz/Reservoirs/blob/master/Scripts/Daily_avg_RS.R)

 The script automatically fetches the required data packages directly from the EDI Repository API portal (given below), processes the variables, and saves the final output as a .csv file.

+* Note: Running this code can take a few minutes and may require substantial memory, depending on your system.

 Citations: